About

 Misc

-Xi Lu [First Name: Xi(曦), Last Name: Lu(鲁)] received his B.S. in Mathematics with a minor in Physics from Zhejiang University, China, in June 2021.
+Luca [Chinese Given Name: Xi(曦), Family Name: Lu(鲁)] received his B.S. in Mathematics with a minor in Physics from Zhejiang University, China, in June 2021.
 He completed his Ph.D. in Applied Mathematics at the same institution in December 2025.
 In Oct 2023 - Dec 2023, he visited the University of Pavia and worked with Prof. Lorenzo Maccone about quantum metrology.
 In Aug 2024 - Aug 2025, he visited the North Carolina State University and worked with Prof. Yuan Liu about signal Processing and simulation on hybrid continuous-discrete variable (hybrid CV-DV) quantum systems.

 Timeline